What is TCP (Transmission Control Protocol)?

 TCP’s Main Features

 TCP ensures that the data is transmitted correctly.
 It guarantees that the info is received correctly.
 It transfers each character reliably.
-It also uses sequence numbers and performs accept/reject operations.
+In short, it also uses sequence numbers and performs accept/reject operations.

 Connection-oriented protocols work as a virtual circuit.
 Each octet transmitted is assigned a sequence number.
 The receiving TCP uses checksums to check for data corruption.
 If the info is accepted, it sends a positive sense (ACK).

-If the data is corrupted, the receiver discards the info.
+If the data is corrupted, the receiver discards the information.
 The receiver reports the problem using a sequence number.
 Also, it uses timers before the data is transmitted from the sending node.

 TCP supports string-oriented protocols.
 It sends data byte by byte.
 The bytes are grouped to form segments.
 These segments are transmitted to the IP.
 In short, it determines the length of the segments, and the system developers can decide on this.